 “There are probably lots of good reasons for doing this.
 I can see three right away:

 - A much more easily understood bonus / performance structure.
 One thing I absolutely hated in a previous company was that my profit sharing was based on the entire company.
 My project, the one that I ran, did amazingly well.
 The rest of the company did lousy.
 And my bonus suffered.

 - It makes it easier to do things that are not necessarily fully in the interests of the other operating companies (which might be prevented in a single corporation).

 - It simplifies the whole merger/acquisition/recombination thing.

 “Question: what difference whether BEA/WebLogic owns them or not?
-Unless the operating companies are meant to preclude other, external partners, the infrastructure brand could be quite important.”
+Unless the operating companies are meant to preclude other, external partners, the infrastructure brand could be significant.”

-With respect to brand, I accept your comments with a caveat; when I worked as a regional manager of a Canadian distribution firm, our goal was to be invisible to end users – we only wanted to be known to our customers, the retailers.
+Regarding brand, I accept your comments with caution; when I worked as a regional manager of a Canadian distribution firm, our goal was to be invisible to end users — we only wanted to be known to our customers, the retailers.
 So it should be with infrastructure firms; their brand should remain within the industry that they serve.
-It is very expensive to build brand, and the level of expenditure required to build brand to the general public would mean that marketing costs would become the infrastructure company's largest expense.
+It is costly to build brand, and the level of expenditure required to build brand to the public would mean that marketing costs would become the infrastructure company’s largest expense.
 Good examples of pure infrastructure companies are Exodus and Digital Island.

 About the author

 Michael Slinn is a technical business strategist.
 He consults in the Internet Business to Business (B2B) and Business to Consumer (B2C) arenas, and focuses on server-side architecture and technical/business strategy.